dotimanikanta914-create/practice1/README.md

 # practice1
-# This is for practice.
+This is for practice.
+Github respository